Houdini 22.0 Nodes Geometry nodes

 Mode

 Colors are assigned at the Track, Clip, and Pose level.
-This menu allows the specification of how deformations being applied upon your geometry should be colored in the viewport.
+This menu allows the specification of how deformations being applied on your geometry should be colored in the viewport.
 The colors of entities within the Shot Sculpt Pane will also align with the option selected from this menu.

 Track Color